nunoms/ResponsiveDesignDemo/Readme.md

 ### Next Steps

 1. Making sure the sample works on Xbox correctly as I expect some handling of the controller needs to be done.
-2. Detailed project documentation in a blogpost, soon to be linked here